hsbc/bqtools/BQSYNCUSAGE.md

 *copy_data* - Default is True bqsync will copy data if set to False will only copy schemas

-*copy_views* - Default is True bqsync will attempt to adjust views (i.e. change projects and dataset names in the views) such they work in the new region.
-If views cannot be created it will skip the view and move to the next logging an error.
-If set to False views are not recreated.
+*copy_types* - Default is TABLE,VIEW,ROUTINE,MODEL bqsync will attempt to adjust views/routines/models (i.e. change projects and dataset
+names in the views/models,routines) such they work in the new region.
+If views cannot be created it will skip the view/model/routine and move to the next logging an error.
+If item is not in list those objects are skipped

 *remove_deleted_tables* - defaults to True removes tables/views in destination datset that do not exist in source dataset